Skip to content

 The lab will take these samples from both the parent and the child.
 For legal contexts and court-ordered paternity tests, the parties cannot provide self-tested samples.
 The parent and child need to take the test in a court-approved medical environment.

-On the other hand, peace of mind paternity tests can be done by oneself by using DNA kits at home.
+On the other hand, a person can conduct peace of mind paternity tests if they use DNA kits at home.
 As this article has discussed, there are certain differences between peace of mind and court-ordered paternity tests.

 The most salient difference is the purpose for which these tests are taken.
 Secondly, the requirements also differ.
 Court-ordered paternity tests are needed for serious family law matters concerned with paternity.